 Symposium participants included 135 representatives from state and federal environmental agencies; university researchers; student organizations SAIWI, EnAct and the ecohydrology club; tribal groups and community advocates.
 Dan Klaich, chancellor of the Nevada System of Higher Education, which includes the University and DRI, opened the symposium with remarks stressing the importance of an integrated w88 mobile approach needed to address water resource issues and how this type of w88 mobile provides vital information needed to make informed decisions involving water resources in agriculturally dominated watersheds.

-Jim Schoenleber of Reno, who recently completed his master’s thesis, “Water Characterization and Sediment Transport Analyses of the Upper Walker River,” at the w88 mobile, Reno while working on the Walker Basin Project, said the symposium addressed a wide variety issues that crossed the northern and southern hemispheres, Antarctica and elsewhere
+Jim Schoenleber of Reno, who recently completed his master’s thesis, “Water Characterization and Sediment Transport Analyses of the Upper Walker River,” at the w88 mobile of Nevada, Reno while working on the Walker Basin Project, said the symposium addressed a wide variety issues that crossed the northern and southern hemispheres, Antarctica and elsewhere

 “Some of the work presented was absolutely eye-opening,” he said.
 “Closed-basin lakes occur world-wide.
 From w88 mobile we draw similarities, learn how we can co-exist with the planet and how it is changing.
 How we handle problems here can provide information to other eco-systems."